 Adding a co-teacher to a Google Classroom in Newsela:

-- On Newsela, have your co-teacher also import the co-taught Google Classroom on the Classes tab of their Settings page.
+- On Newsela, have your co-teacher also import the Google Classroom on their Classes tab.
 Both teachers need to have imported the Google Classroom.

 Adding a co-teacher to a Clever classroom in Newsela: